 The calculator will then suggest a recommended coverage amount for a certain term of years, along with an estimated monthly premium rate.

-Money expert Clark Howard has long recommended purchasing an amount equal to 10 times your salary, before taxes.
+Money expert Clark Howard has long recommended purchasing an amount equal to 10 times your gross annual salary.
 So, for example, let’s say you make $40,000 a year.
 Under Clark’s formula, you would buy $400,000 of life insurance to replace your income for your beneficiaries in the event of your early death.

 Term life isn’t a complicated insurance product.
 There’s no cash value to the policy like there is with whole life insurance.
 Term life just pays a straight-up death benefit if you die while the policy is in force.